lin-jhe-yu/Big_Data_And_Cloud_Computing_Final_Project/README.md

 ## Key Business Insights

-### 1. Reviews Matter — But Not in the Obvious Way
+### 1. Reviews Matter — More Than Just Ratings

-* Average star rating has **more influence on survival** than raw sentiment alone
+* Average ratings are strong predictors of restaurant survival, but the true value of reviews lies in the detailed and actionable insights they provide.
-* Many closed restaurants share operational issues, such as slow serving speed
+* Reviews reveal operational challenges such as slow service, inconsistent quality, or limited offerings that are not apparent from ratings or sentiment alone.

 ### 2. Pricing Strategy Impacts Risk